 Students with an honours degree or equivalent (including a 4-year advanced degree) in Geography (physical geography specialization) or from a program in the Earth or environmental sciences will be considered.
 The requirement for admission is a minimum GPA of 3.25 in the last 60CH of course work.
 Applicants must be accepted by an advisor prior to submitting an application to enter the program.
 Please review the academic listing found at the following link and communicate directly with those whose research most closely matches that of your own interests.
 The department will not consider applications that have not identified a confirmed program supervisor.

 Minimum program requirements of the Faculty of Graduate Studies are found in the Graduate Studies Regulations Section of the Calendar.
 Master of Science students are required to complete at least 12 credit hours as follows: 6 credit hours from the 7000 level, 6 credit hours of any other course at the 3000-level or higher.
-Students who began their program after June 2008 must present their thesis research at a seminar offered and advertised at the department level prior to their defence.
+Students must present their thesis research at a seminar offered and advertised at the department level prior to their defence.
 Students are also encouraged to attend and present at an academic or a professional conference or seminar as approved by their Advisory Committee.
 In addition, a thesis is required.
 An oral defence of the thesis is an integral part of the Master of Science examination.

 Second Language Reading Requirement: none